Sacramento Regional Retreat

-Our monastic-led Spring Retreat at the beautiful Jesuit Retreat Center in Applegate, CA, took place on the weekend of May 18-20, 2018.
-The retreat is located about 45 minutes from Sacramento in the Sierra Nevada foothills.
-We look forward to having you join us next year.
+Our monastic-led Sacramento Regional Retreat is held yearly in the month of May at the beautiful Jesuit Retreat Center in Applegate, CA. The retreat is located about 45 minutes from Sacramento in the Sierra Nevada foothills.
+We look forward to having you join us for the 2019 retreat.
 Registration, including an online registration and payment option, will open on March 1, 2019.

 Answers to Frequently Asked Questions